 As often happens with female reproductivity, except it isn’t talked about often enough, I think, by the time I got married and wanted to have a child, I wasn’t sure it would happen.
 I had difficult monthly cycles with severe cramps and nausea and uncomfortable other symptoms.
 At certain times, one might think I was pregnant, except that I wasn’t.
 Hubs and I eventually saw a fertility expert who discovered I had large cysts on my ovaries.
 I was given medication and within six months of our wedding, the cysts had dissolved and I was pregnant.

 Because I had experienced so many months of discomfort and several months of disappointment, I didn’t know I was pregnant at first.
 Many of my initial symptoms simply told me, in my fearful mind, that the cysts had returned and I was doomed to life without children.
-On one particularly bad day when I actually threw up at work, I I told my husband I was going to see the doctor.
+On one particularly bad day when I actually threw up at work, I told my husband I was going to see the doctor.
 He offered to join me.
 But knowing he had just gotten home from a long day at work, I told him to just stay home.
 I was certain this was a repeat of all my other doctor visits.

 Just as with every visit to this specialist, I was given a pregnancy test.
 Imagine my surprise when I was told I was pregnant.
 I couldn’t believe it.
 I was in shock.
-Then, when I realized I had told my husband to stay home, after he had been with me for every appointment until then, I cried.
+Then, when I realized I had told my husband to stay home, after he had been with me for every single appointment until then, I cried.
 The nurses were concerned until I explained.
 I said it was a good thing to be pregnant after months of trying, and I couldn’t be happier, but I was disappointed hubs wasn’t with me to hear this incredible news.

 Amazingly, my pregnancy progressed without a hitch.
 I prayed day and night not to have a miscarriage and for my child to be born healthy, smart, and happy.
 I made all kinds of promises to God to give me a child – healthy preferably, but alive for sure, as I believed this was to be my only chance to conceive.
 I knew things were not, could not, be right with my reproductive organs, and I wanted at least one good pregnancy.
 Whereas, I had wanted to give my husband four healthy boys, I was now happy if I could be blessed with just one child.
 Yes, I prayed for either a girl or a boy, but I believed I would be happiest with a son – for me and for hubs.
-Being that I was still working through my relationship with my momma, I didn’t feel introducing a daughter into my life would be the best route for her.
+Being that I was still working through my relationship with my momma at that time, I didn’t feel introducing a daughter into my life would be the best route for her.

 Through the first four months of my pregnancy, there was the usual morning sickness.
 For me, it was bacon and eggs.
 And I love bacon and eggs!
 There was also the random loss of feeling in my legs starting at month four.
-And as I progressed along to months six, seven, and eight, I would feel a tightening in my belly and dull pain whenever I walked for short or long distances.
+And as I progressed along to months six, seven, and eight, I would feel a tightening in my belly and dull pain whenever I walked for short and more so for long distances.
 Of course, walking is one of the best things an expecting mom can do for the health of herself and her unborn child.
 As I got closer to my due date, and the dull pain increased, I felt it wasn’t normal.
 I would ask friends and family if they’d felt the same symptoms.
 But theirs didn’t seem to include what I was describing.
 It wouldn’t be until months after our son was born that I would know what caused that dull ache or pain.

 The Birthing Experience